Sergio-Puno/EIA-DataPipeline/README.md

 In addition to processing the data brought in from the EIA site, I want to take a shot at creating a local "data lake" and logs that will dump the raw JSON files into a folder and also create a log entry with file metadata to track when reports were run and other information.

+I will likely continue to work this project as I bring in additional information I find over time and improve the insights that can be extracted from the various data points.

 **Tools**:

 - Python